 If you are a dual-degree applicant, please also see important information in the Dual Degree Admission page for additional requirements.

 Please click on each section title to expand the page and reveal the content details for each section.
 Once you are done, you may close the section by clicking again on the section title.

-You must complete the Rackham Graduate Student Application if you meet any one of the following criteria:
+You must complete the Rackham Graduate Program Application if you meet any one of the following criteria: